Optimization profiles

 - Removing unused resources

-- Removing irrelevant information for printing such as thumbnails, article threads, document structure information, etc.
+- Removing irrelevant information for printing such as thumbnails, article threads, and document structure information

-With the Print profile, the output PDF version is updated to PDF 1.7 or higher and PDF/A conformance is removed.
+The Print profile updates the output PDF version to PDF 1.7 or higher and removes PDF/A conformance.

 Archive optimization profile

-For archiving, the priority is to preserve PDF/A conformance, maintaining document fidelity and reproducibility over time.
-Only minimal document modification is performed.
+For archiving, the priority is preserving PDF/A conformance, maintaining document fidelity and reproducibility over time.
+The profile performs only minimal document modification.

 This may include: